 What should I select, a boy or a girl?

-Many people choose females because they are afraid of the male "marking their territory" (peeing all over their furniture and house), and/or they don't want to see the male's "red rocket" appearing out of no where.
-While marking does occur with un-neutered males and males that are neutered too close to puberty, males that are neutered well before puberty will never mark territory or even lift their leg as this is a behavior that is sex hormone driven.
-Furthermore, a male that is neutered under 2 months in age, their pee pees remain very very small - often times you have to look under their bellies to tell if it's a male or female - their pee pees are not readily noticeable.
-In the last 5 years I am yet to see a male that was neutered before 2 months ever show their "red rocket".
+Many people choose females because they are afraid of the male "marking their territory" (peeing all over their furniture and house), and/or they don't want to see the male's "red rocket" appearing out of nowhere.
+While marking does occur with un-neutered males and males that are neutered too close to puberty, males that are neutered well before puberty will never mark territory or even lift their leg as this is a behavior that is sex hormone-driven.
+Furthermore, for a male that is neutered under 2 months in age, their pee-pees remain very very small - oftentimes you have to look under their bellies to tell if it's a male or female - their pee-pees are not readily noticeable.
+In the last 5 years, I am yet to see a male that was neutered before 2 months ever show their "red rocket".
 However, this does happen to males that are spay/neutered after 2 months in age.
-The longer the person waits to spay/neuter, the larger their pee pee grows and even after they are spay/neutered - their "red rocket" will continue to manifest itself when excited, sometimes spontaneously, and even while relaxed.
+The longer the person waits to spay/neuter, the larger their pee-pee grows, and even after they are spay/neutered - their "red rocket" will continue to manifest itself when excited, sometimes spontaneously, and even while relaxed.
 This can be very unsightly, especially when you have kids or guests.
 PLEASE NOTE that ALL of our pups go home spayed/neutered so you can feel confident that you won't have this problem with a male.

-Generally Labradoodles are thought to be "hypoallergenic".
+Generally, Labradoodles are thought to be "hypoallergenic".
 However, the truth is - there is no such thing as a hypoallergenic dog.
 However, the majority of people that are allergic to dogs, are not allergic to Labradoodles because Labradoodles shed less dander & fur because Labradoodles have hair, not fur.
 Labradoodles in general will shed far less than most breeds, especially when compared to a pure breed Labrador Retriever.
 F1 Labradoodles will likely shed the most especially during the puppy stage before they get their adult coats in around 5-8 months in age.
-F1b & Multi gens usuallly shed the least as we are able to breed the "low shedding" genetic traits into them.
-However, if you are concerened, we recommend you take your child to a dog rescue for labradoodles and see how they react.
-Generally speaking, if your child is allergic to a labradoodle, your child will be allergic to our labradoodles too.
+F1b & Multi gens usually shed the least as we are able to breed the "low shedding" genetic traits into them.
+However, if you are concerned, we recommend you take your child to a dog rescue for Labradoodles and see how they react.
+Generally speaking, if your child is allergic to a labradoodle, your child will be allergic to our Labradoodles too.